-Biden lands win, but virus surge threatens to derail agenda
+Biden’s infrastructure win overshadowed by new virus surge

 Though the negotiations were left for dead more than once, Biden’s bet on reaching across the aisle paid off, as 17 GOP senators voted to advance the nearly $1 trillion bipartisan plan.
 It marked a significant win for the White House, even as numerous twists and turns surely lie ahead, including keeping all the Democrats in line for the $3.5 trillion reconciliation plan.

-Biden had framed it as necessary to prove that the two parties could still work together as a demonstration that democracies could still deliver for their people.
+Biden had framed it as necessary to prove that the two parties could still work together, a demonstration that democracies could still deliver for their people.

 “Our economy grew more in six months than most Wall Street forecasters expected for the entire year before we implemented our plan,” said Biden, who predicted that the infrastructure deal is “going to continue this momentum over the long term by making the most significant investment to rebuild America in nearly a century.”